Inferring Neutron Star Nuclear Properties from Gravitational-Wave and Gamma-Ray Burst Observations

+{In Figure~\ref{fig:rateratio}, we illustrate how $(k_2,k_3)$ affect the predicted rates.
+Fixing $k_1=1.15$ and $M_{\rm TOV}=2.2\,M_{\odot}$, we show the merger-induced GRB rate ratio, $\eta_{\rm GW}(\vec{\Theta})$, across the two-dimensional $(k_2,k_3)$ parameter space.
+We find that $\eta_{\rm GW}$ is highly sensitive to $k_2$, with substantial variations arising from relatively small changes in this parameter.
+The resulting spread in the predicted rate ratio is considerably larger than the current observational uncertainty.
+This suggests that GRB rate measurements can provide meaningful constraints on $k_2$ despite their present uncertainties.}

-In Fig.~\ref{fig:corner_inf}, we show the marginalized 1- and 2-dimensional posteriors of the $(k_1,k_2,k_3,\mtov)$ inference, and we summarize the inferred values in Table~\ref{tab:ktable} (``Fiducial parameters'').
+In Figure~\ref{fig:corner_inf}, we show the marginalized 1- and 2-dimensional posteriors of the $(k_1,k_2,k_3,\mtov)$ inference, and we summarize the inferred values in Table~\ref{tab:ktable} (``Fiducial parameters'').
 Compared to the prior (grey dashed lines), the parameter that determines the division between long-lived and short-lived remnant, $k_2$, is the most informative.
 In particular, we find a relatively high $k_2=1.36^{+0.08}_{-0.09}$ (median and 68\% confidence interval), or $k_2>1.24$ with 90\% confidence.
 Large $k_2$ indicates that heavy NSs could survive for a relatively long timescale after merger.
-This interpretation is insensitive to the nature of the lGRB central engines.

 We also find strong correlation between $(k_2, k_3)$ and anti-correlation between $(k_2,\mtov)$.
+Both $k_2$ and $k_3$ influence the lGRB population.
+As $k_2$ increases, $k_3$ must also increase to maintain a consistent event rate.
+The anti-correlation between $k_2$ and $\mtov$ arises from a prior-imposed anti-correlation between $k_3$ and $\mtov$ (see {the prior contour of $k_3$ and $\mtov$ in} Fig.~\ref{fig:corner_inf}). {Through this anti-correlation, a determination of $k_2$ can be converted into constraints on $\mtov$.}

-As an exploratory test, we reduce the uncertainty in the GRB rate and the GW rate parameters by an order of magnitude, and find that the correlation between $(k_2, k_3)$ and anti-correlation between $(k_2,\mtov)$ are tightened.
-These (anti-)correlations suggest that independent determination of $k_2$ will constrain the critical nuclear properties, $\mtov$ and $\mpc$, and vice versa.
+As an exploratory test, we reduce the uncertainty in the GRB rate and the GW rate parameters by an order of magnitude, and find that the correlation between $(k_2, k_3)$ and anti-correlation between $(k_2,\mtov)$ are tightened. {Therefore, future improvements in GRB and GW merger rate measurements are expected to provide a more precise mapping between $k_2$, $k_3$, and $\mtov$.}